giorgosgiapis/NormalizedALS/README.md

 spark-submit --class ca.uwaterloo.cs651project.MovieLensZScoreALS target/project-1.0.jar --size [small/large] --runs [no_of_runs] --modeldir [modeldir]
 ```
 where the `--size`, `--rank` and `--runs` arguments are as before.
 The test MSE for each run of the ALS algorithm with rating normalization
 will be written to the text file `normalization_losses_rank[factors_rank].txt`.
-This command also takes in a --modeldir option, which will store the movie feature vectors in modeldir/movievectors.obj,
+This command also takes in a `--modeldir` option, which will store the movie feature vectors in `modeldir/movievectors.obj`,
 if supplied.

 To collect the movie vectors corresponding to the N most prolific users, run: